 Disease Treatment Options After Cervical Disc Replacement

-Post-Surgery Management
+Cervical Disc Replacement Post-Surgery Management

 In terms of post-surgery management, patients should take the necessary steps to ensure a successful recovery.
 For example, they should follow all post-operative instructions given by their doctor and adhere to any recommended physical therapy exercises or other treatments such as epidural steroid injections or nerve blocks.
-Additionally, patients should continue taking medications prescribed by their doctor while also maintaining a healthy lifestyle with proper nutrition and exercise.
-Lastly, they should avoid activities that put too much strain on the neck area to protect the newly implanted disc and promote healing.

-Why Should I Choose Dr. Taghva?
+Why Choose Dr. Alexander Taghva

 - Graduated from John Hopkins University School of Medicine and completed his residency at the University of California

-- Completed a prestigious fellowship at the Ohio State University in Neuromodulation and Functional Neurosurgery
+- Completed a prestigious fellowship at The Ohio State University in Neuromodulation and Functional Neurosurgery

-- Performs minimally invasive and endoscopic surgery, artificial disc replacement, spinal surgery revision, and other spinal surgery
+- Specializes in minimally invasive and endoscopic surgery, spinal stenosis, artificial disc replacement, spinal disorders, spinal surgery revision, and other spinal conditions.

-- Specializes in brain surgery to treat brain tumors, trigeminal neuralgia, pituitary tumors, and Parkinson’s disease.
+- Specializes in brain surgery to treat trigeminal neuralgia, brain tumors, pituitary tumors, and Parkinson’s disease.

 - A highly-respected neurosurgeon with many years of experience, including treating chronic pain via stimulation of the spinal cord and brain